tensorflow/tensorflow/tensorflow/contrib/go/g3doc/session.md

 func (s *Session) ExtendAndInitializeAllVariables(graph *Graph) (err error)
 ```

-ExtendAndInitializeAllVariables Adds the "init" op to the graph in order to
+ExtendAndInitializeAllVariables adds the "init" op to the graph in order to
 initialize all the variables, loads the graph definition on the session and
 executes the "init" op.